onflow/cadence/docs/language.md

 let a
 ```

-Once a constant or variable is declared,
-it cannot be redeclared with the same name,
+Once a constant or variable is declared, it cannot be redeclared
-with a different type,
 or changed into the corresponding other kind (variable to a constant and vice versa) in the same scope.

 ```cadence